AndrewC04/NBA-Player-Value-Warehouse-Pipeline/README.md

 ## Key Insights / Takeaways
 - Players with consistently high impact metrics, such as Alex Caruso, were able to stand out in deserved salary, even when their statistics gave them a low score ("Value" column measure).
+- Contracts do not always align with these metrics due to reputation, team context, draft status, and/or inconsistent evaluation methods.
+A multi season analytical pipeline makes it possible to quantify these inconsistencies.
 - Rookie scale contract players who posted solid to strong advanced metrics were major value drivers, especially for teams like the Thunder and Grizzlies that stacked multiple underpaid contributors.
 - The regression model reliably explains salary variation and highlights outliers whose performance far exceeds or falls below their pay grade based on comparisons from actual salary and deserved salary to observe the salary difference.